philipturner/molecular-renderer/README.md

 ### FidelityFX Quality Issues

-Previous framework development was done on MetalFX, an ML-based upscaler.
+Molecular Renderer was originally developed with MetalFX, an ML-based upscaler.
 AMD FSR 3 (the version portable to a wide variety of GPU models) is not ML-based.
 The first major difference is ghosting when atoms suddenly disappear/appear in the scene.
 For an animation switching between isopropanol and silane, the ghosting is worst when the molecules aren't moving, and they alternate every 1 second.
 Waiting 3&ndash;10 seconds before switching, or including a 0.5 Hz rotation animation, makes the ghosting hard to notice.

 The next major difference is the need for higher AO sample count.
 This may be coupled with the fact that the macOS setup runs at 120 Hz, while the Windows setup runs at 60 Hz.
 With no upscaling, the higher fresh rate created more temporal averaging from perception of the human viewer.
 120 Hz @ 7 AO samples could "average" as well as 60 Hz @ 15 AO samples.
 The shaders should be exactly the same on both platforms; this is the best explanation for the quality drop on 60 Hz @ 7 AO samples.